-We, the undersigned organizations committed to protecting civil rights, promoting consumer protections, and fostering responsible innovation, write to express our strong opposition to a provision in the reconciliation bill passed out of the House on May 22 that would preempt state and local laws governing artificial intelligence (AI), and the revised version that has been circulated to the Senate parliamentarian for purposes of the Byrd rule.
-Bluntly, there is no version of this AI moratorium that makes it acceptable.
+We, the undersigned organizations committed to protecting civil rights, promoting consumer protections, and fostering responsible innovation, write to express our strong opposition to the reported inclusion of a provision preempting state laws on Artificial Intelligence (AI) in your administration's AI Action Plan.
+Bluntly, there is no acceptable version of an AI moratorium.